Access Codes Documentation

 About Access Codes

 When filling out most types of forms, an access code is required to fill out the form.
-The access code is a 6-digit alphanumeric string that is sent to the requestor's email address and then needs to be entered on the second step for most forms.
+The access code is a 6-digit alphanumeric string that is sent to the requestor's cell phone or email address and then needs to be entered on the second step for most forms.
 Access codes are valid for a period of one hour.

 Why Are Access Codes Necessary?